sneha-devkota/Space-Dodger-Game/README.md

 - Dodge the falling asteroids to increase your score.
 - The game ends if your spaceship collides with an asteroid.

-P.S.
-Don't mind the circle enclosing the spaceship and asteroid; it's the boundary box.
-I couldn't make it so that the game stops when the icons crash, unfortunately, but I'm still working on it!😊